noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ##### Evaluation of research process, claims and conclusions shown by
 ###### reasonable description of quality of evidence
-- Different cars, different weight, different areo.
-Other factors could infuince
+- Different cars, different weight, different aero.
+Other factors could influence..
+Maybe?
 ###### applications of findings of research to the claim
 ###### suggested improvements and extensions *relevant to the claim*
 - Exploring aspects further than just combustion.
 I.e during production and how corn can absorb greenhouse gasses.
 - How could 100% ethanol content fuels compare, do these trends continue?
 - $CO_2$ is not the only pollutant created by these fuels.
-What are these other pollutants and what are their impacts on the enviroment?
+What are these other pollutants and what are their impacts on the environment?
-Is this how janie fel when ehs was crashign out t felix